Print output for @column tags ?>

 output surfaces without interrupting any ongoing repeating capture requests.
 This saves time and

 session.
-Attach and/or remove output surfaces via addSurface(Surface)
+Attach and/or remove output surfaces via addSurface(Surface)/removeSurface(Surface) and

 finalize method returns without exceptions.
-As of Android P
+As of Android P, all formats except

 Constants | |